 - For hard to reach testers, who cannot come to the lab, we conduct the research remotely using screen sharing software.

-A typically lab based testing sessions may be conducted as follows:
+Typically lab based testing sessions will be conducted as follows:

 - During observed testing, the day is split into two halves, with user testing (usually 3-4 testers) in the morning and a facilitated discussion session in the afternoon